 In other words, you are permitted to make copies for the students/children you are teaching, but not for other teachers' usage.

 Math Mammoth books are PDF files.
-You will need Adobe Reader to view them, including if you use a Mac or Linux.
-You can try other PDF viewers, but they seem to either omit or mess up some of the images.
+I recommend you use Adobe Reader to view them, including if you use a Mac.
+You can try other PDF viewers, but they may at times either omit or mess up some of the images.

 Math Mammoth Tour